HaoLiu4391/Hao_Liu.github.io/_pages/about.md

 ---

 <br />
 This is the homepage of Hao Liu (刘好).
-Now I'm a graduate student at NYU psychology, working closely with Prof. [Sebastian Michelmann](https://as.nyu.edu/faculty/sebastian-michelmann.html) and Prof. [Marcelo Mattar](https://as.nyu.edu/faculty/marcelo-mattar.html) on Memory and Learning.
-Formerly, I got my Bachelor of Computer Science from Tsinghua University, supervised by Prof. [Hang Su](https://www.suhangss.me/).
+Now I'm a second year graduate student at NYU psychology, working closely with Prof. [Sebastian Michelmann](https://as.nyu.edu/faculty/sebastian-michelmann.html) and Prof. [Marcelo Mattar](https://as.nyu.edu/faculty/marcelo-mattar.html) on Memory and Learning.
+Formerly, I got my Bachelor of Computer Science from Tsinghua University, supervised by Prof. [Hang Su](https://www.cs.tsinghua.edu.cn/csen/info/1313/4403.htm).
 I was also an exchange student at MIT, working in Prof. [Joshua Tenenbaum](https://web.mit.edu/cocosci/josh.html)'s group with Prof. [Tianmin Shu](https://www.tshu.io/).

 The goal for my research is to understand how brain works and what is consciousness.
 My research interests cover a wide range of fields related to Artificial Intelligence and Deep Learning, including Computer Vision, Natural Language Processing, Reinforcement Learning.
-I'm also tring to explore more on Neuroscience and Psychology, including topics like Theory of Mind, Spiking Neural Networks, Attractor modelings, Consciousness Modelling and so on.
-Now I'm focusing on __computational modeling for Complement Learning Systems in our memory__.
+I'm also tring to explore more on Neuroscience and Psychology, including topics like Theory of Mind, Spiking Neural Networks, Chaotic Attractors, Consciousness Modelling, Multiagent & Game Theory and so on.
+I'm a big fan of research in Cellular Automata.

-Currently, my interests shift to research from a neuroscience and mathematical perspective.
-Now i'm learning biological nerual network modeling, Category theory for machine learning and Evolutionary learning. __(2023.9.11)__ <br/>
-Now, my research interests are including: 1) Chaotic Theory for neuron modeling.
-(Including Fractal geometry related.) <br/>
-                                          2) Using AI to solve High Dimension Sphere Packing Problem.
-(Related to How many attractors could we fit in a Hopfield Network)
-                                          3) Continual learning / Lifelong learning __(2024.10.18)__ <br/>
+I read and learn math and philosophy as well.
+Expecially for topics like Algebraic Topology, Fractal Geometry, Philosophy of Logic and Philosophy of Mind (Perception & Consciousness)

+Now I'm focusing on __computational modeling for distributed memory system__.

 I conduct scientific research from a humanistic perspective and through methods of simulation, driven by curiosity.